-Casa Batllo is the colorful building the the masquerade style balconies.
+Casa Batllo is the colorful building with the masquerade-style balconies.
 Inside you’ll feel like you’re entering an underwater world with the main staircase being covered in blue tiles.
-I recommend to take the audio tour as they explain all kind of fun facts about the building and the problems Gaudi had to overcome remodeling the house.
+I recommend taking the audio tour as they explain all kinds of fun facts about the building and the problems Gaudi had to overcome remodeling the house.

-Be smart and book you’re skip the line tickets in advance.
+Be smart and book your skip-the-line-tickets in advance.

 You’ll only have 36 hours in Barcelona, so don’t waste them by waiting in line.
 Buy your tickets in advance.

 5. Hop on and hop off the bus as much as you like